observablehq/framework/examples/loader-google-analytics/src/index.md

 See the [Google Analytics API Quickstart](https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries) for how to create the service account needed to access the Google Analytics API.

 </div>

-The Google Analytics API returns dates in the `YYYYMMDD` format, so we convert them to ISO 8601 `YYYY-MM-DD` format and then pass them to the `Date` constructor in the `parseDate` function.
-This ensures a standard representation that will be correctly parsed by `FileAttachment.csv`.

 The above data loader lives in `data/active-users.csv.js`, so we can load the data as `data/active-users.csv`.
 The `FileAttachment.csv` method parses the file and returns a promise to an array of objects.